OpenSourceEconomics/respy/docs/reference_guides/state_space.rst

 in respy which is defined in the period_choice_cores.
 The range of methods contained in our state space facilitates clear communication between different groups and representations of the state space.
-This guide contains an explanation the most important components of the state space in respy.
+This guide contains an illustration of the most important components of the state space by stressing their role in representation of states, division of states and communication between states.

 Representation
 --------------